msanatan/msanatan.github.io/blog/2019/thoughts-after-making-my-first-godot-game/index.md

 #### No Windows Taskbar Icons - Wine Doesn't Work

 Windows taskbar icon needs images in the special `.ico` format.
-That's fine, [imagemagick](https://imagemagick.org/index.php) makes it easy to create those files from a PNG.
-However, for that .ico to be used when exporting, you will need to point Godot to your installation of [rcedit](https://github.com/electron/rcedit) - a tool that can change resources in an `.exe` file.
-Godot has a helpful [guide](https://docs.godotengine.org/en/3.1/getting_started/workflow/export/changing_application_icon_for_windows.html#doc-changing-application-icon-for-windows) on this process.
+That's fine, <a href="https://imagemagick.org/index.php" target="_blank" rel="nofollow noopener noreferrer">imagemagick</a> makes it easy to create those files from a PNG.
+However, for that .ico to be used when exporting, you will need to point Godot to your installation of <a href="https://github.com/electron/rcedit" target="_blank" rel="nofollow noopener noreferrer">rcedit</a> - a tool that can change resources in an `.exe` file.
+Godot has a helpful <a href="https://docs.godotengine.org/en/3.1/getting_started/workflow/export/changing_application_icon_for_windows.html#doc-changing-application-icon-for-windows" target="_blank" rel="nofollow noopener noreferrer">guide</a> on this process.

-On Mac and Linux, to install and use rcedit we need to have [wine](https://www.winehq.org/) installed.
-Wine may be fully working in Catalina hopefully by January 2020, you can read this [thread](https://forum.winehq.org/viewtopic.php?f=9&t=32590) for more information.
+On Mac and Linux, to install and use rcedit we need to have <a href="https://www.winehq.org" target="_blank" rel="nofollow noopener noreferrer">wine</a> installed.
+Wine may be fully working in Catalina hopefully by January 2020, you can read this <a href="https://forum.winehq.org/viewtopic.php?f=9&t=32590" target="_blank" rel="nofollow noopener noreferrer">thread</a> for more information.

 Till then, to get Windows taskbar icons on Mac you'll need a Linux desktop VM or access to a Windows machine.